pdffiller/qless-php/README.md

 - **Job Dependencies** — One job might need to wait for another job to complete,
 - **Stats** — `qless` automatically keeps statistics about how long jobs wait to be processed and how long they take to be processed.
 Currently, we keep track of the count, mean, standard deviation, and a histogram of these times.
-- **Job data is stored temporarily** — Job info sticks around for a configurable amount of time so you can still look back on a job's history, data, etc.
+- **Job data is stored temporarily** — Job info sticks around for a configurable amount of time, so you can still look back on a job's history, data, etc.
 - **Priority** — Jobs with the same priority get popped in the order they were inserted; a higher priority means that it gets popped faster.